evodefense/evodefense/README.md

 - 👋 Hi, I’m @evodefense
-- 👀 I’m interested in ... everything and anything electric
+- 👀 I’m interested in ... everything and anything that uses electricity
 - 🌱 I’m currently learning ... linux, cyber security, web dev HTML CSS JAVA
-- 💞️ I’m looking to collaborate on ... anything
+- 💞️ I’m looking to collaborate on ... good karma!
-- 📫 How to reach me ... here
+- 📫 How to reach me ... on the net @evodefense <_>!

 <!---
 evodefense/evodefense is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.